kwatts949/CurriculumVitae/README.md

 #### Makers Academy Software Development Bootcamp (September 2022 - January 2023)
-- Daily pairing in order to problem solve efficiently, requiring teamwork and communication.
+- Paired daily in order to problem solve efficiently, requiring teamwork and communication.
-- Working in teams on a group projects including [Acebook](https://github.com/kwatts949/Acebook---A-Facebook-Clone) and [Tipsy Tourist](https://github.com/kwatts949/tipsy-tourist).
+- Worked in teams on a group projects including [Acebook](https://github.com/kwatts949/Acebook---A-Facebook-Clone) and [Tipsy Tourist](https://github.com/kwatts949/tipsy-tourist).
 - Hosted the MakersBnB demo event for my cohort.
 - Learnt OOP, TDD & Agile processes.
 - Learnt JavaScript, Ruby, REACT from scratch
 - Trained in empathy, team communication & feedback

-#### The Open University (Jan 2020 - Present)
+#### BSc Chemistry - The Open University (Jan 2020 - Present)

-- BSc Chemistry
-- I achieved 100% in several assignments and have been awarded a distinction (score of > 85%) in each of the 6 modules I have completed to date.
+- Achieved 100% in several assignments and have been awarded a distinction (score of > 85%) in each of the 6 modules I have completed to date.
-- I am currently on track to receive a First Class degree.
+- Currently on track to receive a First Class degree.

-#### The University of Exeter (Sept 2003 to June 2007)
+#### BA French & German - The University of Exeter (Sept 2003 to June 2007)

-- BA French & German

 ## :people_holding_hands: Volunteering
 📘 Dedicated to improving educational outcomes for children, I volunteer at a local Secondary school where I work to enhance the quality of resources for pupils, providing enrichment opportunities to support their learning experiences.